 Other financial income in the income statement includes premiums for security lending and discounts for management costs in underlying funds.

-Other income in the income statement refers to money paid back for bank charges and taxes.
+Other income in the income statement refers to money paid back for bank charges and taxes fund has underperformed its benchmark.